 100% safe with no lost data after recovery or accidental leak of personal info.

 Step 1.
-Launch D-Back Android, Select Device Information
+Launch D-Back Android, Select Recovery Mode

 Download D-Back Android for PC and launch the software to get started.
-The first screen should allow you to choose one of two recovery modes.
-Both modes have similar steps.
+The first screen should allow you to choose one of three recovery modes.
 Choose one depending on the need.
-Then select your device information.
+In case you choose "Recover Data from Google Backup."

 The application will then proceed to ask for which file types you need to recover data.
 Choose all that you require and click on "Next".
 The software will start scanning your device for the chosen file types.